NMMaksimow/cacao_flower_microbiome/README.md

 **⚠️ This is an ongoing analysis repository**

-Analysis pipeline is under active development.
+The analysis pipeline is under active development.
 Raw sequencing data will be deposited in public repositories upon publication.

 ## 🤝 Open Science & Reproducibility

-All analysis scripts are version-controlled and documented for reproducibility.
+All analysis scripts are documented for reproducibility.
+Development includes AI assistance for code optimisation.
 Methodology and results will be made fully available upon publication.

 ---

-**Keywords**: microbiome, pollinators, cacao, deforestation, 16S rRNA, ITS1, QIIME2, amplicon sequencing, Ghana, tropical ecology
+**Keywords**: microbiome, anthosphere, pollination ecology, *Theobroma cacao*, deforestation, 16S rRNA, ITS1, QIIME2, metabarcoding, Ghana, tropical ecology